/Retail Arbitrage: The Ultimate Guide to Making Money on Amazon

 At the core of retail and online arbitrage is finding products to resell.
 Looking for reduced price products, especially clearance items will give you good results when sourcing inventory.
 Tracking discounts at different local stores, branches of well known chain stores and local shops will give you big savings.
 For retail arbitrage sellers, stores like Walmart, Target, Costco and specialized and discount stores like TJ Maxx, Ross and Marshalls are the go to places.

 Scanning devices and dedicated apps are key in determining profit potential during product acquisition.
-Tools like Brickseek help in verifying deals in brick-and-mortar stores while Tactical Arbitrage and Jungle Scout's Extension assist sellers in analyzing product profitability, sales history, and market trends.
+Tools like Brickseek help in verifying deals in brick-and-mortar stores while Tactical Arbitrage and Jungle Scout’s Extension assist sellers in analyzing product profitability, sales history, and market trends.
+You can use these tools to search for a particular brand, which helps target profitable and in-demand inventory while avoiding counterfeit issues.
 There are opportunities to find products no longer stocked by merchants—from general retail to grocery stores—which can be found using an app specific to the retail arbitrage seller only.
+You can also sell discontinued products by sourcing them from retail and secondary markets, taking advantage of the demand for items no longer available through official channels.

 You can also find online arbitrages through e-commerce sites of these same retailers.
+Sourcing from various e commerce platforms allows you to diversify your inventory and comply with different platform-specific policies.
 To get good returns on investment, focus on finding products listed half or lower in local store than their Amazon price.
 Store email newsletters about upcoming sales or existing markdowns has been helpful in procurement.

 With the right tools and strategy, buying products to resell becomes a process not only systematic but also effective.